Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: PROPOSED MODEL

 \section{PROPOSED MODEL}

-The proposed model connected and trained the CTC/attention E2E-ASR for ASR and a transformer for speech enhancement in an E2E manner to improve SE performance with BPC recognition.
+The proposed model connected and trained the CTC/attention E2E-ASR for ASR and a transformer for SE in an E2E manner to improve SE performance with BPC recognition.